 Follow these top tips and you'll arrive feeling fresh.

-The best way to stay comfy and minimise the risk of clotting disorders like Deep Vein Thrombosis (DVT) at bay is to keep moving.
-So try to change your sitting position regularly, and avoid crossing your legs.
+The best way to stay comfortable and minimise the risk of clotting disorders like Deep Vein Thrombosis (DVT) is to keep moving.
+Try to change your sitting position regularly, and avoid crossing your legs.

 Take the end of a movie as your cue to leave your seat and go for a stroll around the cabin.
-As well as getting your circulation going, it’s a chance to check out the view and share travel tips with other passengers.
+As well as getting your circulation going, it’s a chance to check out the view and share travel tips with your fellow passengers.

 Tempting as it may be, especially if you’re a nervous flyer, we advise you don’t take a sleeping tablet on your flight.
-It will reduce the chance of you moving about during the flight, which isn’t good news for your circulation, and you’ll feel much groggier when you arrive.
+It will reduce your opportunity move around during your flight, which isn’t good news for your circulation; you’ll also feel much groggier when you arrive.

 The only exception is if your doctor is aware that you are flying and has expressly recommended that you take a sleeping tablet.

 If you want to get some sleep head to our wellness section on your entertainment system where you’ll find sleep casts and meditation by Headspace, relaxing music, ASMR and more.